 Bloodline:By the time Gray met him, Robert Lee Gant, the man behind the Guild, is already beginning to show genuine remorse over the atrocities he has done, such as ordering the bombing at Gray's house that killed his mother Harriet — all because he cannot turn his back on the Deal with the Devil he had made with the Bloodline when he was very young and very naive.

-Heroic Bastard: Seichan is the product of Robert Gant's dalliance with a Southeast Asian woman, making her a highly-sought prize by the Bloodline, which have been manipulating Robert's ambitions for presidency, forcing Robert to recruit Seichan as an agent, Hidden in Plain Sight from the Bloodline's prying eyes.
+Heroic Bastard: Seichan is the product of Robert Gant's dalliance with an Asian woman (later revealed in Eye of God to be Triad boss Guan Yin), making her a highly-sought prize by the Bloodline, which have been manipulating Robert's ambitions for presidency, forcing Robert to recruit Seichan as an agent, Hidden in Plain Sight from the Bloodline's prying eyes.

 Incest Is Relative: In Map of Bones, Rachel's nonna tells her that she was forced to carry two children fathered by the Baron de Sauvage (grandfather of Raoul, The Dragon of the story.)
 This means that Rachel is expected to marry her step-second-cousin.